 Once I have figured out what make and model I want to buy, my goal is to go from decision to driving off the lot in as short a time as possible.
 And I want to go through this process as infrequently as possible (no more than once a decade if I can help it).

 That is why I cannot for the life of me understand why anyone would want to lease a car.
-Leasing—a fancy word for renting—a car means I am voluntarily entering into a long-term relationship with a car dealer that benefits me in one way only: I get to drive the car for the period of the lease.
+Leasing—a fancy word for renting—means I am voluntarily entering into a long-term relationship with a car dealer that benefits me in one way only: I get to drive a new car for the period of the lease.
 In every other way, leasing a car benefits the dealership.

 They get any down payment I am required to pay, my monthly lease payment, and they get returned to them a low mileage used vehicle that they can then sell for a profit.
 And if I fail to return the car in the agreed upon condition?
 Then they get to charge me more money.

 Two recent conversations have reminded me why I will never lease a car.
 I share them here so hopefully other people can see how little financial sense leasing a car makes.

 Struggling With a High Car Payment Doesn’t Mean You Should Have Leased Instead

 During a recent shopping excursion, I got to ride in my friend’s new car.
 Before buying this car, I knew she had done a lot of research and had determined that the three things she valued most (other than reliability, of course) were comfortable seats, and a smooth and quiet ride.

 The car she bought satisfied her expectations in these areas.
 She was having second thoughts, however, because the payments were high.
 She said she wished she had just leased the car because then she would have had smaller payments.

 It took me a minute or two to figure out how to respond: her struggle with the payments was real even if her conclusion that leasing would have been better didn’t make sense to me.